NaakkaDev/wagtail-simple-gallery/README.md

 Is an extension for Torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) for creating a simple image gallery either by creating a page using the `Simple Gallery Index` template or using the `{% simple_gallery %}` templatetag.

 ## Requirements
- - Default wagtail image model!
+ - Default wagtail image model in use!

 ## Compability
 Made and tested with Wagtail 1.5.3 and Django 1.9.9